zperlman/Bank-Transact/README.md

 # Bank-Transact
-A basic example of obect oriented proramming.
+A basic example of object oriented proramming.
 Simulates bank account deposits and withdrawals.
 Denies withdrawals when the amount requested exceeds the available funds.
 Created by Zach Perlman on December 27, 2018.